 With no major changes to our economic assumptions between now and the rise of a perfect profit machine, such an entity would operate on the same prime directive that guides corporations today: profit maximization.
 One of the key challenges this goal would raise is how best to invest operating profits.
 Undistracted by pride or ego, and with a vastly superior analytical prowess, these systems would wield powerful models for optimizing the way they invest their earnings.

 One of the core assumptions in modern U.S. capitalism is that the primary purpose of a corporation is to maximize returns for its shareholders.
-This is what is known as “shareholder primacy” and it is the code behind the code of today’s publicly-traded corporations.
+This is what is known as “shareholder primacy” and it is the code beneath the code of today’s publicly-traded corporations.
 The question is: how would a perfect profit machine come to view distributing its significant portions of its earnings to shareholders as dividends and stock buybacks?
 Would its artificial intelligence retain shareholder primacy as an overarching goal over time?

 This gets to a very interesting question about the evolution of artificial intelligence over time.
 Does it maintain fidelity to its original programming, or do its instructions mutate and drift over time?
 In this case, what might happen should shareholder primacy remain as a primary directive, and what might happen if it were to fade away over time?